Last updated January 2, 2017

 View Larger Map

-Montreal is located at 45°30 N / -73°36 W. It is the largest city in Quebec and the second largest in Canada, with a metropolitan population of 3,635,571.
+Montreal is located at 45°30 N / -73°36 W. It is the largest city in Quebec and the second largest in Canada, with an estimated metropolitan population of 4 million.
 Montreal is one of two large islands in this part of the St. Lawrence River (the other, Île Jésus, includes Laval and several other communities) and its highest point, Mount Royal, is 232m/761 ft high.

 You can download a very detailed PDF city map and other maps from this page on the Montreal transit site.